 Village Park Building

 For your next special event look no further than the Park Building at Village Park!
 Perfect for wedding receptions, family reunions, rehearsal dinners, corporate meetings, birthday, anniversary or holiday parties, bridal and baby showers and much more!
 The multipurpose room seats about 100 in an auditorium style seating and holds about 75 comfortably in a round table dining fashion.
 For Kannapolis residents, the rental fee is approximately $55 per hour.
-Please see our facility use policy or contact General Services.

 Click here for a map of shelters in Village Park.